youvegotnigel/selenide-cucumber-framework/README.md

 ## Continuous integration

-A GitHub Actions workflow (`.github/workflows/ci.yml`) runs the suite headless on every push and pull request to `main` (and on demand from the **Actions** tab).
-It checks out the code, sets up JDK 17, runs `mvn -B test "-Dselenide.headless=true"`, and uploads the Cucumber report as a build artifact so failures can be inspected from the run.
+A GitHub Actions workflow (`.github/workflows/ci.yml`) runs the suite headless on every push and pull request to `master` (and on demand from the **Actions** tab).
+It checks out the code, sets up JDK 17, runs the tests, builds the Cucumber dashboard, and uploads the raw report as a build artifact so failures can be inspected from the run.

+On pushes to `master` it then **publishes the dashboard to GitHub Pages**, so the latest results (with their trend history) are shareable via a URL.
+To enable it
+once: in the repository, go to **Settings → Pages** and set **Source** to **GitHub Actions**.
+The published URL appears on each `deploy` job and under the **github-pages** environment.

 ## What I would add next

-- A richer reporting dashboard (e.g. `maven-cucumber-reporting`) with trend history, built on top of the `cucumber.json` already produced.
-- Publishing the HTML report to GitHub Pages from CI for easy sharing.
-- More cross-cutting tags as the suite grows (e.g. `@negative`, `@slow`).
+- API/setup steps to seed state faster (e.g. log in via the session cookie instead of the UI) to keep scenarios short and focused.
+- Cross-browser runs in CI via a matrix (Chrome / Firefox / Edge).
+- A Slack/email notification on CI failure, linking to the published dashboard.

 ## References (official documentation)